 With only one Product Owner, Nexus Sprint Planning is possible. - According to the scrum guide, the ultimate decision is made by only one Product Owner.
 Multiple teams perform their sprint planning after the nexus sprint planning, making it difficult for the Product Owner to join them.
 If each team’s sprint planning happens simultaneously, the Product Owner won’t be able to respond to domain knowledge and prioritize decisions simultaneously.
 The Product Owner would waste a lot of time if the meetings were scheduled asynchronously.
 Furthermore, some resources, such as the same Scrum Master, Senior architect, and designer within the same product, may be shared among various teams.
 Worse, some organizations may designate a group of product owners to maximize value, leading to other issues in practice because no one has absolute control over the scaled product.

-New dependencies may emerge, which should be visualised and minimised.
-However, there are no great tools in the market existing yet to help easily visualise the dependency’s status, whether it is in progress or if it is resolved.
-JIRA and trello are lack of features for cross-team refinement board, and it could be frustrating to keep chasing up for status as well as finding the right person who has the technical skills to understand why it is an impediment.
-Due to the complexity, the scrum master may not have enough understanding of the full picture either on the details or the impacts to help manage the dependencies.
+Refinement of the Product Backlog Visualization - New dependencies may emerge, which should be identified and minimized.
+However, there are no good tools for quickly visualizing the dependency’s progress or resolution.
+Cross-team refinement boards are missing from JIRA and Trello.
+It might be frustrating to keep chasing down status and finding the proper person with the technical abilities to understand why it’s an issue.
+Due to the complexity, the scrum master may not have a thorough understanding of the intricacies of the implications to assist in the management of dependencies.

-Do you have experience in scaled scrum, such as SAFe or LeSS?
-Any feedback is welcome and I look forward to learning from your feedback.
+Have you worked in a scaled scrum before, such as SAFe or LeSS?
+Any comment is appreciated, and I look forward to gaining knowledge from it.